-Site Professionals should consult Appendix 1 and use the Site Assessment and Tier I/II Checklist in Appendix 6 to confirm the minimum site characterization data has been collected.
-The Best Management Practices for Environmental Assessment of Petroleum Impacted Sites provided in Appendix 1 may be updated independently of the User Guidance document and users are advised to confirm on a regular basis that they are using the most current version.
+Site Professionals should consult Appendix 1 and use the Site Assessment and Tier I/II Checklist in Appendix 7 to confirm that the minimum site characterization data has been collected.
+The Best Management Practices for Environmental Assessment of Impacted Sites provided in Appendix 1 may be updated independently of the User Guidance document and users are advised to confirm on a regular basis that they are using the most current version.
 Check the website at www.atlanticrbca.com.

 If Tier I RBSLs or the Tier II PSSLs are to be used to screen site data, the Site Professional must confirm that the conditions present on the site are consistent with or conservative with respect to the default parameter values and assumptions used to calculate the values in the RBSL or PSSL Tables.
-If not, the site-specific differences are generally incorporated by using the Atlantic RBCA Tool Kit and the development of Site-specific Target Levels (SSTLs).
+If not, the site-specific differences may be incorporated by using the Atlantic RBCA Tool Kit to develop Site-Specific Target Levels (SSTLs).